delta94/delta94/README.md

-### Hi there 👋
-**Glad to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/delta94?tab=repositories) represent my journey :running_man: - Now I'm focusing to React and React Native and I was starting to love React Native along with interesting animation, beautiful UI,.. so I decided to spend a lot of time on learning React, React Native and Typescript.
+I'm a Front End Developer at J-Lines.
+Now I'm focusing to React and React Native and I was starting to love React Native along with interesting animation, beautiful UI,.. so I decided to spend a lot of time on learning React, React Native and Typescript.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=delta94&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)